-Tom Farmer is Associate Dean for Research in the School of Education.
+Tom Farmer is associate dean for research in the School of Education and director of the Rural School-Community Partnership Research Consortium.
 A former special education teacher-counselor and treatment foster-parent for children with emotional and behavioral disorders, he was trained as an applied developmental scientist.
 His research focuses on the interplay between the classroom social ecology and students' school adjustment and achievement.
 Building on a person-in-context theoretical framework and using social network and person-oriented analytic approaches, he has examined a range of topics including: adolescents’ aspirations and adaptation in rural schools and communities; professional development programs to support data driven practices in low resource schools; developmental pathways and prevention of bullying and school violence; the heterogeneity of aggression and popularity in childhood and adolescence; the management of classroom social dynamics; and the social inclusion of students with disabilities.

 Dr. Farmer has served as principal investigator or co-principal investigator of over 15 federally funded studies (Institute for Education Sciences, Centers for Disease Control, National Institute of Child Health and Human Development, National Institute of Mental Health, Office of Special Education Programs) that focus on social processes, school adjustment, and patterns of behavioral adaptation.
 He directed the National Research Center on Rural Education Support, a research and development center funded by the Institute of Education Sciences.
 He also served as the Associate Director of the Center for Developmental Science at the University of North Carolina at Chapel Hill where he also supervised the Carolina Consortium on Human Development pre- and post-doctoral training program in developmental science.
 In addition, along with Karen Bierman, he founded and directed the Training Interdisciplinary Educational Scientists Program at Penn State.